Alaska on a Budget: How to Explore Without Breaking the Bank

 Average cost: $30–$50 per night for a dorm bed

-Bonus: Hostels often have kitchens (save on food), social atmospheres (find travel partners), and local knowledge
+Bonus: Hostels often have kitchens, social atmospheres, and great local knowledge.

 Camping